mcgallan/azure-rest-api-specs/.github/instructions/suppression-inline.instructions.md

 npx tsp compile .
 ```

-3. For all warnings that appear during the compilation process, you need to add inline suppressions in the corresponding TypeSpec files.
+3. For warnings that appear during the compilation process, you need to categorize the warnings according to the warning types from the previously removed global suppressions and add inline suppressions in the corresponding TypeSpec files.
 The format for inline suppressions is as follows:

 ```typespec
 #suppress "@azure-tools/typespec-azure-core/no-openapi" "For backward compatibility with existing API"